-1. INTRODUCTION
+1. Introduction

-There are many ongoing projects which can be used to illustrate the challenges of optics issues for ERLs.
-Fig. 1 illustrates the range of some of the ongoing projects world wide.
-It shows how very wide consideration is now being given to the use of the ERL principle to achieve intense, high quality electron beams for a diverse range of applications.
-In this paper we take examples from each of the categories of projects and discuss the designs and optics issues relevant to those projects.
-Across each of the designs there are a number of generic optics issues such as designing to minimize disruptive space charge effects, CSR and BBU instability etc. Perhaps one of the most important of these issues, given the applications of these accelerators, is the control of the longitudinal dynamics.
-Only through a deep understanding of the principles and issues in this area can optics designs which will deliver the high quality beams to the various projects be properly conceived.
+There are many ongoing projects which can be used to illustrate the challenges of optics issues for energy recovery linacs (ERLs).
+Fig. 1 illustrates the range of some of the ongoing projects worldwide.
+It shows how very wide consideration is now being given to the use of the ERL principle to achieve intense, high-quality electron beams for a diverse range of applications.
+In this paper, we take examples from each of the categories of projects and discuss the designs and optics issues relevant to those projects.
+Across each of the designs there are a number of generic optics issues such as designing to minimize disruptive space charge effects, coherent synchrotron radiation (CSR) and beam breakup

+(BBU) instability, etc. Perhaps one of the most important of these issues, given the applications of these accelerators, is the control of the longitudinal dynamics.
+Only through a deep understanding of the principles and issues in this area can optics designs, which will deliver the high-quality beams to the various projects, be properly conceived.
 It is this generic topic that we have chosen to review in detail towards the end of this paper.